Alabama Sales and Use Tax & Audit Guide

 Alabama’s lookback period: 3 years.

-In many situations, voluntary disclosures are a useful tool to reduce extended periods of past exposure.
-For example, if you should have been collecting sales tax for 10 years, the voluntary disclosure limits the lookback period to 3-4 years.
-As a result, the benefit of doing a VDA often turns on:
+The voluntary disclosure option, in comparison, is a more useful tool to reduce extended periods of past exposure.
+For example, if you should have been collecting sales tax for the last 10 years but haven’t, the voluntary disclosure limits the liability to the length of the lookback.
+This means the benefit of doing a VDA depends on:

-I Received an Alabama Sales and Use Tax Audit Notice, What Should I Do?
+What happens After I Receive an Alabama Sales and Use Tax Audit Notice?

-If you are unsure of the answer to these questions and you do not have experience handling Alabama sales tax audits, hiring a professional might be right for you.
-Contact us and learn how our sales tax professionals can give you the peace-of-mind and confidence you need during your audit.
+If you are unsure on some of these points, hiring a professional might be right for you.
+Contact us and learn how our sales tax professionals can give you the confidence needed to effectively manage the sales tax audit process.

 - The Audit Overview & Selection Process